Understanding the Process of a Slip and Fall Injury Claim

 All property owners are expected to assume a sense of responsibility in keeping their grounds safe and free from potential danger.
 In a company setting, organizations must follow safety precautions and procedures should accidents arise.

 As a natural response, the liable party will refer to the plaintiff as partly accountable for the accident.
-Whenever proved as valid, this will ultimately affect the ability to claim compensation.
-To check whether the plaintiff could be held liable for the incident, the following questions should be pondered on:
+Whenever proven as valid, this will ultimately affect the ability to claim compensation.
+To check whether the plaintiff could be held liable for the incident, the following questions should be pondered:

 - Is the plaintiff negligent in determining the pending hazard?

 - Is the plaintiff legally allowed to be in the area of the incident?

 - Did the plaintiff ignore the presence of warning signage and failed to undertake safety measures?

 Due to the complexity of the situation involved, hiring a dedicated and empathic Certified Civil Trial Attorney will be your best bet.
 With over 26 years of experience handling personal injury cases, our team at Antonucci Law will be ready to give you the best outcome.

 Slip and falls may happen in various scenarios.
 The ones listed below are the commonly reported slip and fall cases:

 - Slippery floors